I visited The Devonshire Arms at Beeley in June; my room, called Water Cum Jolly Dale, cost £199 with breakfast included.

 Food and drink

-Whether you choose to eat in the traditional setting of the inn, breezy garden terrace or naturally lit glass walled brasserie with views over the stream, the ethos of modern British, seasonal fare stays true.
+Whether you choose to eat in the traditional setting of the inn, outdoors on the breezy garden terrace or within the naturally lit glass-walled brasserie with views over the stream, the ethos of modern British, seasonal fare stays true.

-The attentive staff enhanced the experience of a wonderfully light and refreshing dinner of Scottish sea trout, pickled courgette, cucumber & watercress consommé with wasabi mayonnaise followed by an indulgent and importantly local Bakewell Pudding Shop Bakewell Tart and clotted cream – well life is all about balance after all!
+The attentive staff enhanced our experience of a wonderfully light and refreshing dinner of Scottish sea trout, pickled courgette, cucumber and watercress consommé with wasabi mayonnaise followed by an indulgent and importantly local Bakewell Pudding Shop Bakewell tart and clotted cream – life is all about balance, after all!